AbdulBasit313/React-Quiz-App-Template/README.md

 ### Components Architecture

-The **Xeven Quiz App** consists of 5 main screens/components that are displayed conditionally:
+The **Xeven Quiz App** consists of 4 main screens/components that are displayed conditionally (in light version):

 1. Splash Screen
-2. Quiz Topics Screen
-3. Quiz Details Screen
+2. Quiz Details Screen
-4. Questions Screen
+3. Questions Screen
-5. Result Screen
+4. Result Screen

 The screens are organized in the **`components`** folder since the app does not utilize routing.
 If a component is reusable and can be used in multiple places within the app (e.g., Button, ModalWrapper, and CodeSnippet), it is placed in the **`components/UI`** folder.
 On the other hand, if a component is screen-specific and separated just to make other components smaller and more manageable, it is placed in the relevant components folder.
 For example, the components `**QuizHeader**`, `**Question**`, and `**Answer**` are inside the **`QuestionScreen`** folder.